jrfiedler/stata-dta-in-python/EXAMPLES.md

 Subscripting
 ============

 To access a data subset, use the syntax `dta[rows, cols]`, where `rows` is either an integer or an iterable of integer.
 The `cols` can be an integer or iterable of integer, but it can also be a string abbreviation of one or more data variable names or an integer of such strings.
-Repeated columns, whether by integer or string, are not permitted.
+The examples below may help to understand what's allowed in ``cols``.
+Repeated columns, whether integer or string, are not permitted.

 The `cols` is optional, but everything else in `dta[rows, cols]` is required, including the comma.